ACManoa/acmanoa.github.io/about.md

 - Eligibility to run for ACManoa officer positions

 ## How can I get more involved with ACManoa?
-You can be more involved with ACManoa simply by attending any of our events.
+You can be more involved with ACManoa simply by attending any of our events and joining our [Discord server https://discord.gg/pnrYV5T](https://discord.gg/pnrYV5T).
 Our events are and will always be open to everyone.

 You can subscribe to our Google Calendar of Events [here: http://tinyurl.com/ycorgow4](http://tinyurl.com/ycorgow4)